 This guide will help you plan the best travel experience possible.
-Travel by nature can be unpredictable, and it is essential that you are flexible and ready to change in a moment if the need arises.
+Travel by nature can be unpredictable, and you must be flexible and ready to change in a moment if the need arises.

-In this guide, I will tell you how I plan my trips, how to put together an itinerary, research a new place and then how to organise myself ready for travel so that I won’t forget a thing.
-And I will have plans in place if things to do array.
+In this guide, I will show you how I plan my trips, how to put together an itinerary, research a new destination and finally how to get organised for travel so you won’t forget anything.

 Understand, it will take some work.
 But it will be all worth it, and it gets easier each time you go through this process.

 You are ready for that trip.
 You know where you want to go.
 You have been dreaming of it forever.

 I understand.
 I organise group trips.
-It is so easy to get caught up in beautiful hotels and engaging activities only to find out they don’t cater for groups, the activities we want to do are a million miles away or cost a fortune, or we can’t get to our location using private transport because the options available don’t accommodate the number of travellers in our group.
+It is so easy to get caught up with beautiful hotels and engaging activities only to find out they don’t cater to groups.
+Or the activities we want to do are a million miles away or cost a fortune.
+Or we can’t get to our location using private transport because the options available don’t accommodate the number of travellers in our group.

-Start with some Questions
+Start with these Questions

 Ask These Questions